113ll3/Ibmclouddocscli/ts_createapps.md

 This is most likely due to a cluster name that's not valid.
 You can confirm the cause by running the same command with `--trace`, and the following details might be included in the error output:

 ```
-Failing with error:  {"incidentID":"<id-number>","code":"E0008","description":"The specified cluster could not be found.","recoveryCLI":"Run 'bx cs clusters' to list all clusters you have access to.","type":"Provisioning"}
+Failing with error:  {"incidentID":"<id-number>","code":"E0008","description":"The specified cluster could not be found.","recoveryCLI":"Run 'ibmcloud cs clusters' to list all clusters you have access to.","type":"Provisioning"}
 ```
 {: tsCauses}

 Be sure that you are using the correct cluster and that you have configured your cluster for deployment by running:

 ```
-bx cs cluster-config <cluster-name>
+ibmcloud cs cluster-config <cluster-name>
 ```
 {: tsResolve}